SMAC-Group/course_intro_statistics/slides/chapter2_diet.md

 # Getting the data

-In this set of slides, we will replicate the `diet` data analysis example presented in the lectures slides, and we will compare diets A and B. Our first step is to load the data which is available in the `idar` R package.
+In this set of slides, we will replicate the `diet` data analysis example presented in the lectures slides, and we will compare diets A and B. Our first step is to load the data which is available in the `idarps` R package.
 Assuming that this package is installed (if not, please refer to Chapter 1), we can load the data as follows:

 ```r
 # Import data